Candlestickers/Candlestick/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-### 2. Python installation
+### 2. Python
-You may need python to be able to run some of the packages that come with Candlestick.
+You may need Python 3.10 to be able to run some of the packages that come with Candlestick.
 First check if you already have python
 ```
 python3 --version